antonemking/30-day-challenge/README.md

 # 30-day-challenge

+Writing everyday for 30 days on the topic of IoT and its role in Digital Transformations

+---

-MSEM project for Tufts Uni EM209 - Leadership: Driving and Manage Change
+## MSEM project for Tufts Uni EM209 - Leadership: Driving and Manage Change

 - [Day 1- Introduction to IoT- Understanding the concept, its components, and its impact on digital transformations.](day-1.md)
 - [[Day 2- The Evolution of IoT- A brief history of IoT and its role in shaping the digital landscape. ]]